nslingo/FinBot/README.md

 # FinBot
-Cornell Fintech Club Spring '25 Project
+Cornell FinTech Club Spring '25 Project

 ## About

 We built a chatbot that answers questions about institutional investor behavior by analyzing SEC Form 13F filings.
 These filings, submitted quarterly by investment managers with over $100 million in assets, disclose their holdings in U.S. exchange-traded securities, including position sizes, market values, and asset types.

-Our system uses a database of 13F filings data, a LangChain SQL Agent to interpret natural language queries, and a Streamlit frontend to deliver insights.
+Our system uses a PostgreSQL database of 13F filings, a LangChain SQL Agent to interpret natural language queries, and a Streamlit frontend to deliver insights.
 Users can ask questions in plain English and receive data-driven answers about institutional trading trends.

 Example questions it can answer: